UPDATED: January 14, 2018

 The website was started by Nick after he met his wife and her rescue Lab mix, Beau.
 He fell head-over-tail in love with both, although Beau took a little longer to come around to the new man in his human’s life, and Nick and Melissa got married.
 He knew he and his wife would do anything to protect their “fur baby” so he began exploring pet insurance.
 Like me, he found researching insurance and policies confusing and overwhelming.
 He found himself wishing there was a trusted third-party comparison site that would do the heavy lifting for him – a site that would help him find the perfect policy for Beau – and PetInsuranceQuotes.com was born.
 The site has grown a lot since 2011 and it’s now the only pet insurance agency licensed in all 50 States.
 It’s also the only one that has received endorsement by all 12 pet insurance agencies.

 So, which pet insurance did I choose?
 I went with Trupanion.
-They weren’t the cheapest but sold me at “no lifetime limit” and “no exclusion of hereditary or congenital conditions”.
+They weren’t the cheapest but sold me at “no lifetime limit” and “no exclusion of hereditary or congenital conditions” (not to be confused with pre-existing condition – no pet health insurance covers those).
 Back issues are very, very common in Dachshunds.
 I certainly didn’t want to pay a monthly premium and then get stuck with one of the most expensive treatments Chester or Gretel might need because it is something the breed is prone to.
 There are some other common Dachshund health issues that are really expensive to “fix” too.

 Gretel had a couple of issues of bloat early on.
 The first two times there was an explanation and, after a call to the vet to check symptoms and ensure it wasn’t torsion bloat (which can kill dogs), the episodes were pretty uneventful.
 The third time it happened there seemed to be no cause and I was starting to get worried there was an urgent, underlying condition.
 My regular vet was closed so off to the emergency vet we went.
 After a harrowing evening (for both of us), some vomiting (Gretel), and talking in more details to my hubby, it turns out that she got into a moldy loaf of bread he has set outside by the compost bin.